Homolovi Now Offers 24/7 Online Campground Reservations!

 Reserve your spot (campground RV or tent site) from the comfort of your home, anytime of day.
 Make online reservations Site reservations for this park are also available by calling the Reservation Center at (520) 586-2283.
 You can call 7 days a week, from 8 am to 5 pm MST.
 There is a $5 non-refundable reservation fee per site.

-Starting Saturday, September 17, enjoy Ranger Led Tours of these important sites.
+Starting in September, enjoy Ranger Led Tours of these important sites.
 Tours available Saturday & Sunday, start times vary, call the park for latest updates.

 Homolovi IV Pueblo Guided Tour

 Homolovi IV is the oldest of the Homolovi group of pueblos.
 This is a site which is usually closed to the public.
 A park ranger will lead the tour starting with an introduction at Homolovi State Park’s visitor center.
 The topic will include discussion of the history of the site and the tie to the Hopi people.
 Attendees will caravan in their own vehicles the 12 miles to Homolovi IV (last .25 miles is dirt road).
 The walking distance is approximately .3 miles on uneven ground (easy trail).

 Join Park Ranger and Hopi Potter, Gwen Setalla for a discussion and demonstration of traditional Hopi pottery.
 She will explain, how traditional pottery is made and talk about how to recognize authentic made pottery.
 This will be held at the park's visitor center and will last approximately 1.5 hrs.
 Day use fee of $7 required.